hashicorp/vault/website/source/docs/agent/autoauth/index.html.md

 Tokens can be encrypted, using a Diffie-Hellman exchange to generate an ephemeral key.
-In this mechanism, the client receiving the token writes a generated private key to a file.
+In this mechanism, the client receiving the token writes a generated public key to a file.
 The sink responsible for writing the token to that client looks for this public key and uses it to compute a shared secret key, which is then used to encrypt the token via AES-GCM.
 The nonce, encrypted payload, and the sink's public key are then written to the output file, where